openaddresses/openaddresses/CONTRIBUTING.md

 ## Contributing Sources

 Comfortable with JSON?
 Feel free to submit a pull request with the data instead of opening an issue.
+Before asking for a merge, please keep Travis CI happy, green is good!

 ###JSON Fields